-The Ben Hai River is at the centre of the DMZ, the official dividing point between Vietnam's north and south.
+The Ben Hai River is the centre of the DMZ, the official dividing line between Vietnam's north and south.

-The monument depicts a southern Vietnamese woman and her child, standing, gazing north, with a palm tree in back of them.
-The palm symbolises Southern Vietnam, and her gaze memorialises the plight of many Southern Vietnamese women whose husbands crossed to the north during a ten month period of amnesty in 1954, after the signing of the Geneva Accord partitioning the country.
-About 150,000 southerners decided to go north, thinking there would soon be free elections and the country would be united.
-But the elections never came, and many of the men, separated from their families, eventually remarried.
-During the same period, about one million North Vietnamese, mostly Catholics fearing persecution, crossed over to he south.
+The large concrete monument on the south side depicts this separation of families with a Vietnamese woman and her child, standing and gazing across.
+It memorialises the plight of many Southern Vietnamese women whose husbands crossed to the north after the agreement, thinking there would soon be free elections and the country would be united.
+During the same period, many North Vietnamese, mostly Catholics fearing persecution, crossed over to the south.

 The original bridge was destroyed in 1967 but it has been rebuilt, painted two different colours the way it was back then.
 You can walk across this bridge.

 On the north side of the river there is a monument with a flag, replicas of watchtowers and the loud speakers that would blast propaganda to the other side.
 There’s the house where a UN Observation Committee worked from 1954 to 1965 though you can give it a skip: there’s black and white photos of the team and nothing else.
 Across the road is the museum, worth a look to see photos of what the DMZ was like and aerial shots of the river banks obliterated by carpet bombs.

 The Ben Hai River bridge and museum is located on Highway 1 (QL1A) 24 kilometres north of Dong Ha and 75 kilometres south of Dong Hoi.
 Tourist shuttle buses between Phong Nha/Dong Hoi to Hue usually include a stop here and at the Vinh Moc Tunnels.

 By Cindy Fan

 Last updated on 24th February, 2016.